 Results

 I got an outstanding 72% coverage over my anilistarr project on my first try using 80 lines of code.
-With this new option, I don’t need to imagine testing anymore; I can isolate my code as usual and get tests, dead code reports and coverage almost for free. 🖤
+With this new option, I don’t need to imagine testing anymore; I can isolate my code as usual and get tests, dead code reports and coverage with little effort. 🖤

 What do you think of this option provided by Golang? 😊